euroargodev/argopy/docs/advanced-tools/stores/argoindex.rst

 Full Index properties
 ---------------------

-Once you loaded data to a :class:`ArgoIndex` instance, the following attributs and methods are available:
+Once you loaded data to a :class:`ArgoIndex` instance, the following attributes and methods are available:

 .. code-block:: python